White Bumps & Spots On New (And Old) Tattoos - What Are They?

 Reason - Areas of skin around a tattoo can sometimes form allergies against many things that you didn’t think you was allergic to before.

-Although rare, some people are actually allergic to the ink that there tattoo was made from - and these allergies can take from a few days, to sometimes many years to develop and present themselves.
+Although rare, some people are actually allergic to the various components that make up tattoo ink - and these allergies can take from a few days, to sometimes many years to develop and present themselves.

 Once these allergies do develop, they can often cause the skin to break out in rashes, or sometimes in tiny white or red spots and dots which often cover large areas of the tattoo.